Zhou Tong (archer): Old age and death

 Magistrate Li writes out a marriage certificate and dispatches a messenger to deliver the document to Yue Fei in Unicorn Village.
-Zhou and Yue set out at dawn and travel back to Tangyin to thank the Magistrate for his generosity and kindness.
+Zhou and Yue sets out at dawn and travel back to Tangyin to thank the Magistrate for his generosity and kindness.
 There, Li prepares a great feast for them, but when food is brought out for any servants that might have accompanied them, Zhou comments that they had come on foot without help.
 Li decides to let Yue pick from any one of his thousands of horses because every able military man needs a strong steed.
 After finishing their feast, Zhou and Yue thank Li once again and leave Tangyin to return home.
 During their journey, Zhou recommends that Yue run the horse to test its speed.
 Yue spurs the horse on leaving Zhou in pursuit.
 When they reach the village gate, the two dismount and Zhou returns to his study where he feels hot from the race and removes his outer garments to fan himself.
 But he soon falls ill and stays bedridden for seven days.
 Then the book describes his death and burial:

 "... his phlegm bubbled up and he died.
 This was on the fourteenth day of the ninth month in the seventeenth year of the Reign of Xuan He, and his age was seventy-nine ...
 Buddhist and Taoist Priests were asked to come and chant prayers, for seven times seven, namely forty-nine days.
 Then the body was taken up to be buried beside the Hill of Dripping Water".

 Yue lives in a shed by his grave through the winter and in the second lunar month of the following year, his martial brothers come and pull the building down, forcing him to return home and take care of his mother.